MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_26_ConfigurePrivilegedIdentityManagementForAADRoles.md

 For certain roles, the scope of the granted permissions can be restricted to a single admin unit, service principal, or application.
 This procedure is an example if assigning a role that has the scope of an administrative unit.

-1. Remember to close out the browser windows for MiriamG, then open the Azure Portal as your administrator account.
+1. Remember to close out the browser windows for MiriamG, then open the Microsoft Entra admin center with your administrator account.
-2. Browse to the Privileged Identity Management page, and in the left navigation menu, select Azure **Azure AD roles.**
+2. Browse to the Privileged Identity Management page, and in the left navigation menu, select Azure **Microsoft Entra roles.**
 3. Select **Roles**.
 4. In the Roles page, on the top menu, select **+ Add assignments.**